-The Green Building Certification Institute (GBCI) has been working with these federal agencies to offer assessments of each agency’s work to meet the Guiding Principles.
+The Green Business Certification Inc. (GBCI) has been working with these federal agencies to offer assessments of each agency’s work to meet the Guiding Principles.
 GBCI can help you evaluate your success, streamline reporting, and guide your efforts toward complying with the principles.
 GBCI's depth and breadth of knowledge of green building certification makes the process easy while giving your program robust independent validation.

 Here’s how it works